Skip to Site HeaderSkip to Main ContentSkip to Footer

 • Stop smoking: Nicotine weakens the muscle that keeps acid in your stomach, increasing nighttime symptoms.

-• Limit alcohol intake: Alcohol relaxes the lower esophageal sphincter (LES), making it easier for acid to rise.
+• Limit your alcohol intake: Alcohol relaxes the lower esophageal sphincter (LES), making it easier for acid to rise.

 These are often the first recommendations doctors give for a reason.
 They are practical, research supported, and can reduce GERD symptoms without medication.